Patrick Moore: Personal life and death

 World War II had a significant influence on Moore's life – he said his only romance ended when his fiancée Lorna, a nurse, was killed in London in 1943 by a bomb which struck her ambulance.
 Moore subsequently remarked that he never married because "there was no one else for me ... second best is no good for me ...
 I would have liked a wife and family, but it was not to be."
 In his biography of Moore, Martin Mobberley expressed doubts over this account, as it was not possible to identify Lorna, saying that Moore told varying stories about her.
-In his autobiography, he said that after sixty years he still thought about her, and because of her death "if I saw the entire German nation sinking into the sea, I could be relied upon to help push it down."
+In his autobiography, he said that after sixty years, he still thought about her, and because of her death, "if I saw the entire German nation sinking into the sea, I could be relied upon to help push it down."
 In May 2012, Moore told the Radio Times magazine, "We must take care.
 There may be another war.
 The Germans will try again, given another chance."
 He also said, in the same interview, that "the only good Kraut is a dead Kraut".

 Moore said he was "exceptionally close" to his mother Gertrude, a talented artist who shared his home at Selsey, West Sussex, which was decorated with her paintings of "bogeys" – little friendly aliens – that she produced and sent out annually as the Moores' Christmas cards.
 Moore wrote the foreword for his mother's 1974 book, Mrs Moore in Space.

-On 9 December 2012, Moore died aged 89 at his home in Selsey.
-On 9 December 2014 it was reported that the Science Museum, London had acquired a large collection of his objects and manuscripts and memorabilia, including The Sky at Night scripts, and about 70 of his observation books, over more than 60 years, and manuscripts for astronomy and fiction books, and a 12.5-inch reflecting telescope.
+On 9 December 2012, Moore died of sepsis and heart failure, at his home in Selsey, aged 89.
+On 9 December 2014, it was reported that the Science Museum, London had acquired a large collection of his objects and manuscripts and memorabilia, including The Sky at Night scripts, and about 70 of his observation books, over more than 60 years, and manuscripts for astronomy and fiction books, and a 12.5-inch reflecting telescope.